 Gluten-Free Whoopie Pie Ingredients

-- Gluten-Free Flour - A 1-to-1 or measure-for-measure gluten-free flour blend like Bob's Red Mill or King Arthur's, is best for this recipe.
+- Gluten-Free Flour - A 1-to-1 or measure-for-measure gluten-free flour blend like Bob's Red Mill 1-to-1 Baking Flour or King Arthur's Measure for Measure Flour, is best for this recipe.
+You can use regular all-purpose flour if you're not gluten-free.

 - Cornstarch - Adds a light and airy texture to the pies without adversely affecting the flavor.